-- 5.1 The remit of the Performance and Audit Committee is in summary: to scrutinise any matter relating to the Partnership having regard to the Partnership's responsibility for Best Value and continuous improvement; to take certain decisions on Staffing matters including appeals and disputes; to advise and maintain Standards; and review the adequacy of Audit matters. - 5.2 The Committee it is proposed should comprise 8 councillor members, one from each authority; and 4 non-councillor members, chosen (in the event of disagreement) by the Partnership.
+- 5.1 The remit of the Performance and Audit Committee is in summary: to scrutinise any matter relating to the Partnership having regard to the Partnership's responsibility for best value and continuous improvement; to take certain decisions on staffing matters including appeals and disputes; to advise and maintain standards; and review the adequacy of audit matters. - 5.2 The Committee it is proposed should comprise 8 councillor members, one from each authority; and 4 non-councillor members, chosen (in the event of disagreement) by the Partnership.
 Each councillor member shall be entitled to nominate a substitute from their own authority.
-The Chair of the Partnership shall be entitled to substitute for any member of the committee.
+The Chairperson of the Partnership shall not be entitled to substitute for any member of the committee.
 The Committee's quorum shall be 4.
-At present, Mr Jack and Mr Scotland are Non-Councillor Members of the Committee.
+At present, Doreen Steele,